- April 29, 2019

 What To Do If You Think Your Used Car Is a Lemon

 It is important to a future claim that you keep copies of repair orders that clearly show what the problem is with the vehicle and how many repair attempts have been made.
 Be sure that you have copies of everything from the dealership regarding repair attempts on the car.
+If you face persistent issues, consulting a car defect lawyer may be beneficial.
 Contact the manufacturer of the vehicle regarding the defects the used car has.
 Also, if your vehicle manufacturer has an arbitration program, you could turn in the warranty dispute to that arbitration program.

 However, in these complex used lemon vehicle cases, your best step is to contact a California lemon law attorney.
 You will have a better understanding of your legal rights.
 Also, most manufacturers will fight a lemon law claim, and if you try to do it alone, you could wind up empty-handed.
 The used car lemon law attorneys at Neale & Fhima are experienced in these cases and can help you to obtain the compensation you deserve.
 Contact us today.